LHBlitz/DJT-Discord-Bot/README.md

 This is a bot made for a private friend based Discord server.
-Its purpose is to be a tool bot on the likes of MEE6 and Dyno, but with a twist of humour inspired by President Donald J. Trump.
+Its purpose is to be a tool bot on the likes of MEE6 and Dyno, but with a twist of humor inspired by President Donald J. Trump.
 It is privately held and ran.